Chtau/BlazorWebWinClient/README.md

 ![Import Assembly in Blazor](https://raw.githubusercontent.com/Chtau/BlazorWebWinClient/master/docs/img/BlazorWebWinClient_Import_DLL.PNG)

 Imported Assemblies can be save in the local Storage.
 If the local Storage already contains any stored Assemblies they will be automatic loaded.
+(You can download DLL File for Testing from the samples Folder)

 In the Terminal you can use "?" or "help" to see all Commands.